gchang12/portfolio/.krita/digipaint-for-beginners.md

 #### Opacity
-layer opacity != brush opacity layer opacity controls how opaque a layer is both properties are contextual i.e. display values of active layer
+layer opacity != brush opacity layer opacity controls how opaque a layer is both properties are contextual (i.e. display values of active layer)
 ### Blending Modes
-mathematical algorithm that control how colors in a certain layer mix with colors from the layers below. by default, blending mode is set to normal
+Mathematical algorithm that control how colors in a certain layer mix with colors from the layers below.
+By default, blending mode is set to normal
-Krita supports many blending modes most frequently used: normal, mutiply, screen, overlay, color dodge, lighten
+Krita supports many blending modes
+Most frequently used:
+- normal
+- mutiply
+- screen
+- overlay
+- color dodge
+- lighten
 #### Multiply
 Moving layer over another darkens it
 White will appear completely transparent